 What is Hepatosplenomegaly?

-Hepatosplenomegaly is a medical condition that occurs when both the liver and spleen swell beyond their normal size.
+Hepatosplenomegaly is a medical condition that occurs when the liver and spleen swell beyond their normal size.
 The word hepatosplenomegaly includes a combination of hepatomegaly (swelling or enlargement of the liver) and splenomegaly (swelling or enlargement of the spleen).
 Hepatosplenomegaly can occur due to many reasons.
-In this article, we will focus on hepatomegaly, enlargement of the liver: how to notice it, its symptoms and how to prevent it.
+This article will focus on hepatomegaly, enlargement of the liver: how to notice enlarged liver, its symptoms, and how to prevent it.

 What is an Enlarged Liver (Hepatomegaly)?